IN THIS ISSUE . . .

 Carbohydrates are essential molecules of life that perform countless bodily functions.
 They coat nearly every cell in the body and help fight germs, and they make it possible for an embryo to implant into a woman's uterus and develop into a baby.
 Yet these important molecules have remained mysterious because many exist in complicated, branched structures that are hard for scientists to study and control.
 But now Carolyn Bertozzi, a molecular engineer at the University of California, Berkeley, has created a chemical switch that opens the door to studying and possibly controlling carbohydrates and the biological processes associated with them.

-Bertozzi home page
+Bertozzi home page (no longer available)

 Lab home page